Growth Beyond Minimal Viable Platform

 Page last updated:

 Organic growth from the Minimal Viable Platform (MVP) to a more complex system is expected and encouraged.
-The next sections will offer considerations on growing from a lower to a higher level of fault tolerant architecture progressively.
+The next sections will offer recommendations on transforming to higher levels of fault tolerant architectures.

 Key items that change are:

-- Two more physical racks are added to the original, establishing a three rack / three AZ configuration.
+- Two more physical racks are added bringing the starter kit system into a three rack, three availability zone (AZ) configuration.

-The maximum number of hosts per cluster for this architecture is limited to 64 hosts.
-The maximum number of hosts in this model is 192 hosts and 40,000 powered-on VMs.
+The maximum number of hosts per cluster for this architecture increases from 64 hosts to 192 hosts and increases the maximum number of powered-on VMs to 40,000.

 Unchanged items as compared to MVP: